Pablo Granoche: Playing career

 He started his professional career with Tacuarembó, and was successively signed by Club Atlético River Plate (Uruguay) for the 2000–2001 clausura season.
 His breakthrough however came during his time at Miramar Misiones, where he scored 38 goals in 56 matches being noted and then signed by Mexican club Toluca.
 He however failed to impress while at Toluca, and soon left for Veracruz, where he however scored only a single goal during his stay at the club.
 He spent the 2006–07 with Mexican Second Division side Coatzacoalcos.

 Triestina

 Noted by an Italian scout, he was reported to Serie B club Triestina, who signed him in an alleged €1,000,000 bid.
 However, in fact the club paid a proxy club Centro Atlético Fénix €500,000.

-Since his arrival at Triestina, he immediately impressed both football fans and pundits thanks to an exciting start, scoring 24 goals during the 36 matches with the alabardati and quickly confirming his prolific striker reputation.
+Since his arrival at Triestina, he impressed both football fans and pundits thanks to a strong start, scoring 24 goals during the 36 matches with the alabardati.